 Medi-Cal: Full-Scope Enrollment Freeze

-Adults 19 or older who are not pregnant pregnant and who are undocumented will no longer qualify for full Medi-Cal coverage.
+Effective January 1, 2026, adults 19 or older, not pregnant and undocumented or without satisfactory immigration status, will no longer qualify for full-scope Medi-Cal coverage if they apply for benefits on or after January 1, 2026.
 They may only qualify for restricted Medi-Cal which covers emergency, pregnancy-related and nursing home care.
-Individuals affected by this change may still apply for full-scope benefits now until December 31, 2025.